 - 1. These disclosure obligations apply to meetings of a Council, including committees, sub-committees, joint committees and joint sub-committees. - 2.
 If a member has a Disclosable Pecuniary Interest in a matter to be considered, or being considered, at any of the meetings described above and they are aware of this fact, then the member must not participate, or participate further, in any discussion of the matter at the meeting or participate in any vote on the matter at the meeting. - 3.
-If the interest isn't entered in the Register of Interests, the member must disclose the interest to the meeting and must notify the Monitoring Officer within 28 days about the interest (if he or she hasn't already done so). - 4.
-Section 31(10) of the Act says that a Council's standing orders may provide that members have to leave the room while a discussion or vote takes place on a matter where a member has a Disclosable Pecuniary Interest.
-This requirement therefore doesn't flow from the Act itself, neither is there now any facility for a member with a Disclosable Pecuniary Interest to make a statement on a matter before they leave the room (if required by Standing Orders to do so).
+If the interest isn't entered in the Register of Interests, the member must disclose the interest to the meeting and must notify the Monitoring Officer within 28 days about the interest (if he or she hasn't already done so).

+4. The Council requires a member to leave the room while a discussion or vote takes place on a matter where the member has a Disclosable pecuniary Interest.